MUSEUM HOURS OF OPERATION:

 The Center is open welcoming visitors with a season of seven new exhibitions.
 Museum hours have been adjusted to allow ample time to sanitize after hours.
-Weekend hours are Friday - Sunday, 11 AM - 4 PM (general public); early entry hours, 10 AM -11 AM, reserved for those at increased risk, including seniors, as well as members and first responders.
+Weekend hours are Thursday - Saturday, 11 AM - 4 PM (general public), and Sunday 12 PM - 4 PM. *Early entry hours, 10 AM -11 AM, Thursday-Saturday are reserved for those at increased risk, including seniors, as well as members and first responders.
 Due to capacity, we are not requiring timed ticketing.

 At this time, the museum will not host group gatherings or in-person programming but will continue to provide online opportunities through Burchfield Connects, which include digital home-education projects, conversations about our exhibitions and collections, artist interviews, and more.
 Look for new posts each Tuesday, Thursday, and Saturday with activities for the whole family.
 The Burchfield Café and the Museum Store will be open during hours of operation.